 Improvements

-This last section uses musical jargon with few elaborations, and is intended for music nerds.
+This last section is for music nerds.

 The variety of excerpts used in these recordings, and the scope of their musical qualities, is limited to the music available in my personal collection.
 With a composer and a recording budget, I can envision some exciting improvements, including: